My Brush With An Icon

 I witnessed this champion of men!

-My Dad and I were late arriving.
-When we
+My Dad and I were late arriving at the ballpark.

-As we emerged from the passage way to the
+As we entered from the passageway to the left

 I looked to my right and believe it or not